-The Partridge Family story-line is simple enough.
-The all-white children appear to run the all-white family, and Cassidy played Keith Partridge, elder son and a perennial 17-year-old.
+The Partridge Family story-line was simple enough.
+The all-white children appeared to run the all-white family, and Cassidy, played Keith Partridge, elder son and a perennial 17-year-old.
 Cassidy in fact was 23 years old by the time he was due for his release and saw no sense in being a teenager for ever.

-The show started in September 1970, and even by then the first Partridge Family single - 11 Think 1 Love You'- was well on its way to selling five million copies.
-Cassidy was featured as lead singer and throughout the singing career of the Family, it is his voice and that of his screen mother and real stepmother Shirley Jones that are heard.
+The show started in September 1970, and even by then the first Partridge Family single - 'I Think I Love You' - was well on its way to selling five million copies.
+Cassidy was featured as lead singer and throughout the singing career of the Family, it was his voice and that of his screen mother and real stepmother Shirley Jones that were heard.